rackerlabs/support-how-to/CONTRIBUTING.md

 	- [Writing guidelines](#writing-guidelines)
 	- [Support and feedback](#support-and-feedback)

-**Important:** You need to log into public GitHub, not the enterprise GitHub, to contribute.
+**Important:** You need to log in to public GitHub, not the enterprise GitHub, to contribute.
 If you have questions, contact us at [how-to@rackspace.com](mailto:how-to@rackspace.com).

 ## Contributing to the Rackspace How-To content repository